AlexandraB-C/LFA_labs/lab3/report_lab3.md

 ```

 This is the main method that identifies and returns the next token:
-1. It skips any whitespace
-2. Based on the current character, it decides what kind of token to create:
+It skips any whitespace, based on the current character, it decides what kind of token to create:
    - If it's a digit or decimal point, it calls `number()`
    - If it's a letter or underscore, it calls `identifier()`
    - If it's an operator, it creates an OPERATOR token
    - If it's a parenthesis, it creates an LPAREN or RPAREN token
    - If it's an equals sign, it creates an ASSIGNMENT token
-3. If nothing matches, it reports an error
-4. If there's nothing left to read, it returns an EOF token
+If nothing matches, it reports an error, and if there's nothing left to read, it returns an EOF token

 This is where the lexer decides what kind of token it's looking at based on the first character.